Visit Portland, Maine: A 3 Day Itinerary

 Maine Brew Bus

 Who likes beer?
 Then you’ll love this!
 The Maine Brew Bus is a bus that takes you around Portland (and Southern Maine) to some of the best breweries, wineries, and distilleries in the area.
 Boarding the Maine Brew Bus means you get a guide to teach you all about the adult beverages created in Southern Maine, a non-drinking driver to help you get around safely, and an amazing selection of beer, wine, and distilled drinks!
+In addition to their classic brewery, winery and distillery tours, they also offer a Portland Brewery Brunch Tour.

 During my journey on the Maine Brew Bus we went to a brewery, a winery, and a distillery.
 Even though I would have been perfectly happy just going to breweries being a beer girl!
 However, it was great to see that Portland has a winery and distillery scene.
 Our 3 stops (in order) where: